testinfected/molecule/README.md

 WebServer server = WebServer.create();
 ```

-This will set the default web server, which is powered by [Simple](http://www.simpleframework.org),
-to run locally on port 8080.
+This will set the web server to run locally on port 8080.

 To start the server, give it an app: